By Jessica Port

 It all looked the same, save for the exercise equipment.
 And it all looked so different.

-Coming home from college for each visit, something else is off.
+Coming back home from college for each visit, something else is off.
 Big changes like my brother re-purposing my room.
 Small things, like a re-wallpapered bathroom, or new medicine for the dog.
 New plates and new pots.

 Coming Home From College—Things Change